elgohr-update/cboulanger-docker-phpfarm/README.md

 phpfarm for docker
 ==================

-> This is a fork of https://github.com/splitbrain/docker-phpfarm  adapted for the build of https://github.com/cboulanger/bibliograph.
-It only builds PHP versions => 7.1.x and adds PEAR and the PHP-YAZ extension.
+This is a fork of https://github.com/splitbrain/docker-phpfarm  adapted for the build of https://github.com/cboulanger/bibliograph.
+It only builds PHP versions => 7.1.x and adds PEAR/PECL and the PHP-YAZ extension.

-> :warning: The dependencies used are really old - the base image is Debian!
+> :warning: The dependencies used are really old - the base image is Debian 8.
-> Unfortunately, I have no time to upgrade them.
-You have been warned.
+> Since this image is only meant to be used for local development, this should
+> be ok.
+However, PRs which upgrade the base image to a current Debian/Ubuntu
+> version are very welcome!

 The build file creates a [phpfarm](https://github.com/fpoirotte/phpfarm) setup.
 The resulting docker image will run Apache on